walquis/http-class/README.md

 *(You can go deep here, by asking "Well, COULD a GET request ever contain a message body?"
 This post is an example demonstrating that people really do go back to the spec to answer such questions:  https://stackoverflow.com/questions/978061/http-get-with-request-body   The short answer is Yes, you can put a message-body in a GET request; and NO, you should never actually do so.)*

+Why exactly is that awesome?

 For our very simple HTTP server, let's make the simplifying assumption that a GET request has no message body--AND, we'll also assume that every request is a GET request (that is, we're not checking whether the first line starts with "GET", and we're not checking for Content-Length header).

-This means that if our server sees a CRLF by itself...aHA, the request is complete!
+This means that if our server sees a CRLF by itself...then the request is complete!
 Send the response and go on.

     $ ruby server.2.recv-replaced.rb